nievadev/chatapi-dispatcher/README.rst

 This is a project made at work, of which the .git folder has been removed to delete any records of sensible information (like credentials) of the past, that way this doesn't violate any conditions!
-The responsibility of this microservice is to comply to a standard, named and defined *MessageDTO* (specified with the help of *Pydantic* in src/schemas/message_dto.py), so a certain number of fields is expected in an exact way.
-These fields are looked up into the POSTed request's body to the */v1/messages* endpoint.
+The responsibility of this microservice is to comply to a standard, named and defined as *MessageDTO* (specified with the help of *Pydantic* in src/schemas/message_dto.py), so a certain number of fields is expected in an exact way at /v1/messages.
+These fields are looked up into the POSTed request's body.
+In the documentation (more details further below) plenty of valid examples are included!

 Development Technologies Used
 =============================